Skip to main content

 • Official admission letter signed by the coordinator stating in which university you will start

-• In case additional documents are needed they can be provided by the IMBRSea coordination office
+• -->In case additional documents are needed they can be provided by the IMBRSea coordination office, if applicable

-Once in Europe you will need a residence permit or temporary residence permit (long-stay visa).
+Once in Europe you will need a residence permit or temporary residence permit.
 You have to apply separately for a residence permit in every country of your study unless your nationality exempts you from doing so.
 A residence permit can be a plastic card, a paper document, or a sticker in your passport.

-You will also need a second visa when you move to the second host country in Europe (France, Ireland, Portugal or Norway).
-Again you will receive the required documents to obtain this visa and facilitate the procedure when requested.
-Please note that before you can apply for a visa (whether for your next study destination or for vacation) for the second country, you must have the residence permit or long-stay visa of the first country.
+You might also need a second student visa when you move to the second host country in Europe.
+Again you will receive the required IMBRSea-related documents to obtain this visa and facilitate the procedure when requested.
+Please note that before you can apply for a student visa for the second country, you must have the residence permit or long-stay visa of the first country, unless indicated otherwise by immigration authorities.

 Non-European nationals who are holders of a residence permit and/or long stay visa of a Schengen area country can travel to another Schengen area country for three months per six-month period.
 However, you must be able to: